 The regulations clarify these EDB categories.
-For instance, the age of majority is now uniformly defined in the regs to be age 21.
+For instance, the age of majority is now uniformly defined to be age 21.

 There are numerous changes and clarifications, including provisions for trusts and employer retirement plans, but these are some of the main provisions.
 The regulations likely would be finalized before year-end in some form, so stay tuned.